 Coined in the mid-1970s after being used in a working group finding presented to the Committee of Reactive Disorders, the term posttraumatic stress disorder (PTSD) became formally recognized in 1980.
 Fortunately, there is help for those living with post traumatic stress disorder.

 PTSD is a severe anxiety disorder that develops after exposure to an event that results in psychological trauma.
 PTSD is diagnosable after symptoms last more than one month and cause significant impairment in social, professional, or other important areas of functioning.

 Flashback episodes, recurrent frightening memories of the event, repeated dreams.

 Feelings of detachment, lack of interest in any activity, feeling as though you don’t care about anything

 Difficulty concentrating, outbursts of anger, difficulty sleeping

 Affecting stress hormones and chemicals carrying information between the nerves, the exact cause of PTSD is unknown.
-However, it is agreed that psychological, genetic, physical and social factors all play a role.
+However, it is a common belief that psychological, genetic, physical, and social factors all play a role.

-Thankfully, PTSD is a disorder that can be managed by therapy, with studies showing cognitive behavioral programs to have the strongest demonstrated efficacy.
+Thankfully, PTSD is a disorder that is manageable by therapy.
+For example, studies showing cognitive-behavioral programs to have the strongest demonstrated efficacy.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.